 Error handling

-Section titled “Error handling”Parseff exposes three main APIs for error handling:
+Section titled “Error handling”Parseff exposes four main APIs for error handling:

-Parseff.fail: fail with a string messageParseff.error: fail with a typed custom valueParseff.expect: relabel failures from another parser
+Parseff.fail: fail with a string messageParseff.error: fail with a typed custom valueParseff.catch: intercept a failure and recoverParseff.expect: relabel failures from another parser

 Abort parsing with a message.
-The message is returned as Error { error = Expected msg; … }`.
+The message is returned as Error { error = Failure msg; … }`.

 Abort parsing with a typed custom error value.